Chemistry tutor near Sydney, NSW

 Show more

-Radhika taught about 2 months ago
+Radhika taught 4 months ago

 The tutor and student reviewed chemical bonding concepts, including Lewis structures, ionic bonds, and covalent bonds.
 They practiced drawing Lewis structures and explaining bond formation, with a focus on ionic and covalent types.
 The next class is planned to cover the VSEPR theory.